 Yep.
 That's that's great.
 And that's interesting.
-But when you actually start to create a business that has people in it, then it becomes a different thing.
+The when you actually start to create a business that has people in it, then it becomes a different thing.
 And so building a team has to be done very carefully.
-And we again, we we are slow to hire and we get to know people over time.
+And we've again we we are slow to hire and we get to know people over time.
 And I think we've hired incredibly well thanks to you.

 And so we, we now our team of eight and we, have a very strong emphasis going through our interview processes on, like you say, character, competency and chemistry.
-And where we're not focused on some of the things that would that would be a sort of typical thing to have a look at, which I'll come back to.
+And where we're not focused on some of the things that we're taught.
+That would be a sort of typical thing to have a look at, which I'll come back to.

 So, you know, characters, things like honesty, integrity, fortitude, humility, you know, not arrogance, you know, pride, all of these things that can make someone really difficult to work with.
-And competency is not how good is a person at doing the job that you're hiring them to do, but it can.
-They learn to do the job that you are asking them to do.
+And competency is not how good is a person at doing the job that you're hiring them to do?
+But it's can they learn to do the job that you are asking them to do?

-It's almost better to have somebody who needs to learn and is willing and able to learn, than it is to have somebody.
-He's like, yeah, I know, I've got this all cracked.
-I know exactly how it worked, because then that person can grow into your culture.
+It's almost better to have somebody who needs to learn and is willing and able to learn, than it is to have somebody who's like, yeah, I know, I've got this all cracked.
+I know exactly how it works, because then that person can grow into your culture.